DrkWithT/Toy_Json_Parser/README.md

-# Toy JSON Parser
+# Toy JSON Parser (Replit Port)
-## By: Derek Tan
+## By: DrkWithT (GitHub)

 ### Summary:
-This repository contains code for a homemade recursive JSON parser in C. Because this is a toy parser, not all standard JSON features are meant to be supported.
+This repository contains code for a homemade recursive JSON parser in plain old C. Because this is a toy parser, not all standard JSON features are meant to be supported.
 I do not intend this to be a production-ready, blazingly fast parser, but I made this for fun.
 Feel free to fork my work in progress project.

 ### Usage:
  - Build: `make all`